-Additionally, Australian residents are generally subject to capital gains tax on gains made when they transfer their Units.
+Additionally, Australian residents are generally subject to capital gains tax on gains made when they transfer or otherwise dispose of their Units.

 Depending on the kind of taxpayer you are, and how long you have held your Units, you may be entitled to a capital gains concession which can under present law for Australian resident taxpayers holding their units on capital account, reduce the taxable capital gain by up to one half.